zyxophoj/private_dig/README.md

 Achievements are awarded to an identity, which is constructed from name and callsign.
 Two files with matching names and callsigns are therefore considered to belong to the same identity.
 I am not sure if this is a bug or a feature, but it does make it possible to collect missed achievements - Tarsus-only ones, for example - by starting a new game with the same identity as an existing one.

 Achievement state is stored in the pracst.json file; delete that file to reset all achievements.

+## Fictitious, Unasked, Questions

+### Windows Defender si complaing about viruses.
+Are you trying to trojan me?

+Probably not.